zucchero-sintattico/piper-kt/resources/report/docs/03-design/03-04-microservices.md

 Microservice responsible for user management and all user-related operations, including:

-- Creation of users in the system (Sign up)
+- Creation of users in the system (Register)
 - Authentication of users in the system (Login)
 - Changes to the profile of individual users in the system